A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Preliminaries

 Indeed, we may even prove that $C_c^\infty(G(F))$ is dense in $\mathcal{C}^w(G(F))$.
 For all $t>0$, denote by $\kappa_t$ the characteristic function of $\{g\in G(F);\; \sigma(g)<t\}$.
 Let $\varphi\in C_c^\infty(G(F))$ be any positive function such that $\displaystyle \int_{G(F)}\varphi(g)dg=1$ and set $\varphi_t=\varphi\ast\kappa_t\ast\varphi$ for all $t>0$.
 Then we leave to the reader the task to prove that for all $f\in \mathcal{C}^w(G(F))$ we have

 in $\mathcal{C}^w(G(F))$.
 This proves the claim.

-We end this subsection with a lemma that will be useful for us.
+We end this section with a lemma that will be useful for us.
 The second part of this lemma gives a criterion for a function taking values in $\mathcal{C}^w(G(F))$ to be smooth.

 \begin{lem} \begin{enumerate}[(i)] \item Let $d>0$ and let $\nu$ be a continuous semi-norm on $\mathcal{C}_d^w(G(F))$.
 Then

 \begin{enumerate}[(a)]

 \item In the $p$-adic case, for all $\varphi_1,\varphi_2\in C_c^\infty(G(F))$, there exists a continuous semi-norm $\nu_{\varphi_1,\varphi_2}$ on $\mathcal{C}_d^w(G(F))$ such that